Improvement of Spiking Neural Network with Bit Planes and Color Models: Bit Planes and Color Models in Deep Learning

 In the domain of medical imaging, bit plane slicing has also been applied to improve accuracy in breast cancer recognition tasks\cite{chen2019breast}.
 Researchers found that lower-order bit planes are more susceptible to noise, and by removing them before inputting the data into a convolutional neural network (CNN), they achieved higher classification accuracy.
 This method highlights how bit plane analysis can be tailored to specific challenges, such as noise reduction in medical images, to enhance model effectiveness.

 Although bit planes have been widely studied and applied in ANNs, their utilization in SNNs is still unexplored.
-As far as we concern, our research is first to explore application of bit planes on SNNs spike coding process.
+As far as we are concerned, our research is first to explore application of bit planes on SNNs spike coding process.